tmarkovich/minimal-mistakes/_posts/2018-3-14-knowledge-graphs.md

 Figure 1 we can reason about the question "Is apple a company?" by simply walking through the graph, starting at "Apple" and walking to "Company", testing edges and concepts along the way.
-In production, knowledge graphs tend to be quite large and complex with millions or billions of edges. uch a large amount of knowledge allows us to use these graphs to easily reason about semantic connections for tasks such as enriching business relevant data and resolving entities.
+In production, knowledge graphs tend to be quite large and complex with millions or billions of edges.
+Such a large amount of knowledge allows us to use these graphs to easily reason about semantic connections for tasks such as enriching business relevant data and resolving entities.
 At Forge.AI, we perform these tasks as part of our NLP / NLU pipeline